Cluster sizes in subcritical soft Boolean models: Setting and main results

+As already discussed above, the logarithmic correction in Part~(iii) of Theorem~\ref{thm:Main} is a result of \ref{stepD} where edges of length of order \(m/\log m\) must be controlled.
+However, we believe that this error term is a result of our method and should not appear in the case of Pareto-distributed radii.
+In fact it seems reasonable to conjecture the following. \begin{conjecture} For all \(\beta<\widetilde{\beta}\), \(\delta>1\), and \(1/\delta<1/\gamma-1<\delta\), there exists \(C>0\) such that, for all \(m>1\), we have that

-\end{conjecture} The other reason why we believe in Conjecture~\ref{conj:errorTerm} is that we can show that the error term indeed does not occur if \(\gamma<1/2\).
-This is due to that fact that, in this case, the expected number of paths decays exponentially, cf.~Lemma~\ref{lem:WholePathBound}.
-Hence, we can use a truncated moment bound on the number of paths connecting \(\0\) with some vertex in \(\B(m^{1/d})^c\) in the same way we prove Proposition~\ref{lem:MainThmSG} Part~\textit{(ii)}, which is the upper bound of Theorem~\ref{thm:Main} Part~\textit{(i)}.
-The truncation here refers to the vertex marks, where we use an error event to ensure that no atypically strong vertex lies on the path.
-We formulate this finding in the following proposition which is an immediate consequence of Lemma~\ref{lem:PathBoundUpperInterGamma} at the end of Section~\ref{sec:MainThmLGupper}. \begin{prop} Let \(\delta>1\), \(0<\gamma<1/2\) and \(0<\beta<\tfrac{\delta-1}{\omega_d\delta}\big(\tfrac{1}{1-2\gamma}+\tfrac{1}{1-\gamma}\big)^{-1}\).
-Then, there exists \(C>0\) such that, for all $m>1$,
+\end{conjecture} The other reason why we believe in Conjecture~\ref{conj:errorTerm} is that we can show that the error term indeed does not occur if \(1/\gamma>2\) and the degree distribution has finite variance, at least in another low-intensity regime.
+This is due to that fact that, in this case, the expected number of paths decays exponentially, cf.~Lemma~\ref{lem:WholePathBound}, which allows to replace the three steps, \ref{stepB}, \ref{stepC}, and \ref{stepD} with a more direct bound similarly to the proof of Part~(i).